MSN and CAGS nurse educator

 The curriculum for the Master of Science in Nursing is designed to prepare nurse educators at the graduate level to have the opportunity for entry level teaching positions in undergraduate nursing education programs or to serve as clinical nurse educators in clinical practice settings.
-There are two levels in our curriculum design: the first level includes seven core nursing courses (20 credits) and the second includes five courses specific to nursing education which include clinical components (19 credits), for a total of 39 credits.
+There are two levels in our curriculum design: the first level includes seven core nursing courses (21 credits) and the second includes five courses specific to nursing education which include clinical components (18 credits), for a total of 39 credits.

-This degree program is designed for registered nurses who have earned an associate degree or nursing diploma and wish to streamline their education to earn a Master of Science in Nursing that will advance their career in nursing education.
+The RN-MSN option one is designed for registered nurses who have earned an associate degree or nursing diploma and wish to streamline their education to earn a Master of Science in Nursing that will advance their career in nursing education.
 A total of 150 credit hours are required to complete the RN-MSN program; 120 credit hours are counted toward undergraduate requirements and 30 credit hours are counted toward graduate requirements.
 Courses may be transferred into the RN-MSN program as long as at least 60 credits are completed at a four-year institution and at least 30 credits are completed at Messiah College.
 Upon completion of 150 credits, students are awarded a Master of Science in Nursing.

 Undergraduate general education and undergraduate nursing courses taken at Messiah College will be delivered by a traditional undergraduate calendar timeframe.
 Undergraduate courses will be offered on campus during the day and also in the evenings.
 The exception to on-campus courses would be those that are taken during Messiah College’s undergraduate summer session, where courses are offered online and have no residency requirement.
 Graduate nursing courses being substituted for undergraduate credit will be delivered in an accelerated graduate calendar timeframe and be offered primarily online.
 Students pursuing the RN-MSN option will work closely with the nursing graduate program director to develop a customized plan of study that best meets their individual situation.